Polish constitutional crisis: Abortion rights

 On 22 October 2020, the Constitutional Tribunal, with disputed judges, ruled that abortion in cases of disability or life-limiting illness were unconstitutional, further limiting abortion rights in Poland.
 The decision was nearly unanimous, with judges ruling 11–2 in favour of limiting abortion.
 The court found it violated the right to human dignity enshrined in the Polish constitution.
 This precipitated significant protests and civil unrest.
 Protests began on the day of the ruling, but have continued, especially in major cities such as Warsaw, which saw an estimated 100,000 people protest on 30 October.
 Protests continued throughout November and December 2020.
 On 27 January 2021, the ruling was formally published in Dziennik Ustaw and enforcement of the ruling began across Poland, precipitating further waves of unrest.
 Poland now has one of the most restrictive abortion laws in Europe, described as a "near-total ban" by the BBC as 98% of previous abortions in Poland took place under the laws now deemed unconstitutional.

+Third Cabinet of Donald Tusk

+In 2023, the Civic Coalition, a coalition led by Donald Tusk, won the 2023 Polish parliamentary election, and the Tusk government began a series of measures to roll back Duda's reforms and to restore the rule of law to Poland, opposed by Duda, who remained President.

+In January 2024, two members of parliament whose conviction was disputed on the basis on disputed presidential pardons were arrested in the Polish presidential palace, where Duda had given them refuge.

+In March 2024, the Sejm voted on a non-binding resolution that declared the 2015 nomination of several of the Constitutional Tribunal justices were invalid.
+The resolution also stated that the President of the Constitutional Tribunal, Julia Przyłębska, was invalidly appointed.